Last updated: May 5, 2021

 - consists of pre-written messages,

-- is behavior or action based and
+- is user action or behavior based and

 - is automated.

-Nurturing leads with triggered drip email campaigns
+Nurture leads with triggered drip emailing

 The most common drip email trigger is a newsletter subscription.
 But if that’s the only thing your using automated, trigger-based emails for… Well, you are missing out.